ORNL/PRESTO/README.md

 ```

 ## Detailed Examples
-For more examples see the Tutorial folder, there are examples using real-world datasets for electric grid and medical domains.
+For more examples see the Tutorial folder, which has examples using real-world datasets for electric grid and medical domains.

 ## Experimental Results
 Top-3 recommended privacy algorithms for energy data: